 TASH seeks to build on its 2003 Resolution on Alternatives to Guardianship and its 2021 Resolution In Opposition to Conservatorship / Guardianship to underscore the critical role of decision-making supports in ensuring the basic human right of all people with disabilities, including those with significant support needs, to full and equal participation in all aspects of life.
-This includes access to individualized and quality decision-making supports that further enable a person with disabilities to maximize their autonomy and self-determination.
+This includes access to individualized and quality decision-making supports that further enable a person with disability to make informed choices as well as to systems that enable persons with disabilities to maximize their autonomy and self-determination.
 All persons with disabilities are entitled to the presumption of competence, access to the full range of assistive technology and devices, opportunities to develop their self-sufficiency and independence, as well as the pursuit and enjoyment of personal freedom, a range of relationships, the dignity of risk, and decision-making autonomy.